Start date: April 2026 or later

 About the group

-Alexander Koller is the speaker of the new Research Training Group “Neuroexplicit Models of Language, Vision, and Action”, which is on track to grow into one of the largest centers for research on neurosymbolic models in the world.
+Alexander Koller is the speaker of the new Research Training Group “Neuroexplicit Models of Language, Vision, and Action”, one of the largest centers for research on neurosymbolic models in the world.
 His group actively collaborates with colleagues at the university’s computer science department, the Max Planck Institute for Informatics, the Max Planck Institute for Software Systems, and the CISPA Helmholtz Center for Information Security.
-The Saarland Informatics Campus brings together 900 researchers and 2500 students from 81 countries; SIC faculty have won roughly 40 ERC grants.
+The Saarland Informatics Campus brings together 1000 researchers and 2600 students from 81 countries.
+SIC faculty have won more than 40 ERC grants, and one out of every two ACM Fellows in Germany works in Saarbrücken.

 Saarland University is located in Saarbrücken, a city of roughly 180k people in the tri-border area of Germany, France, and Luxembourg.
 Saarbrücken combines a lively culture scene with a relaxed atmosphere, and is quite an affordable place to live in.
 Our department maintains an international and diverse work environment.
 The primary working language is English; learning German while you are here will make it easier to connect with the local culture, but is not necessary for your work.